Specialty Eyewear Overview

 Blue Light Protection

 Blue light is another necessary factor when addressing the need for computer glasses.
 Dr. Loewen explains, “Blue light comes from computer screens, televisions, and smartphones, and has been known to cause eyestrain, headaches, and fatigue.
-Even more alarming, recent studies also point to growing evidence that blue light exposure has the potential to significantly increase a person's risk of macular degeneration over time.

 Do you regularly experience blurred vision, eyestrain or headaches after being on your computer or smartphone for a while?
 If so, you may be experiencing a condition known as Computer Vision Syndrome.
 Fortunately, eye doctors have developed a special type of eyeglasses, known as computer glasses, that are made specifically to address the unique needs of those who are on the computer or other electronic devices for extended periods of time each day.